A Qualitative Diary Study of Learning Engagement and Application on HubSpot Academy

 For each participant that went through the diary study, I was able to create individual journey maps that showed the learner’s experience over the course of 2-weeks when learning on HubSpot Academy.

-During the readout to the teams, I presented the themes that I observed from the 6 participants over the course of their learning journeys… (1/1)
+During the readout, I presented the themes that I observed from the 6 participants over the course of their learning journeys and created a list of prioritized recommendations for the team that was then logged in Jira.

 Impact